GSA/digitalgov.gov/content/posts/2014-09-08-finding-participants-for-user-experience-studies.md

 url: /2014/09/08/finding-participants-for-user-experience-studies/
 date: 2014-09-08 10:30:35 -0400
 title: Finding Participants for User Experience Studies
 summary: 'How do you find participants for your usability studies?
 I spoke recently with the User Experience Community of Practice about how we recruit participants for usability and cognitive studies at the U.S. Bureau of Labor Statistics (BLS).
-Hopefully I can give you some new ideas about recruiting volunteers to fuel&nbsp;your user research.
+Hopefully I can give you some new ideas about recruiting volunteers to fuel your user research.
 At BLS, we'
 authors:
   - jean-fox
 categories: